 Alfie Moore: Getting Away With Murder

-The former Detective Sergeant, star of BBC Radio Four's It's A Fair Cop, provides a detailed step-by-step guide to achieving this goal – from choosing a weapon to body disposal.
+The former detective sergeant and star of BBC Radio Four's It's A Fair Cop, provides a detailed step-by-step guide to achieving this goal - from choosing a weapon to body disposal.

 Circus-themed performance for ages 5+.